Six reasons to get excited about fashion in 2023 - ExBulletin

 How can anyone feel less optimistic about a year that begins with a veritable explosion of peas?

-Ten years after its first collaboration with Japanese artist Yayoi Kusama, Louis Vuitton has teamed up with Ms. Kusama again for the first major collection of the year, and it’s a doozy.
-Hundreds of LV merchandising pieces (sneakers, slides, bags, bikinis, bucket hats, coats, skirts and pants for men and women) speckled with multicolored dots, metallic dots and just about every other dot permutation imaginable, like a joyful rain of confetti on a sea of logos.
+Ten years after his first collaboration with the Japanese artist Yayoi Kusama, Louis Vuitton teamed up with Kusama again for the first big collection of the year, and it’s a doozy.
+Hundreds of LV merchandising pieces (sneakers, slides, bags, bikinis, bucket hats, coats, skirts and pants for men and women) speckled with multicolored dots, metallic dots and just about every other dot permutation imaginable, like happy confetti raining down on a sea of logos.

-Unveiled on January 1 in Asia and January 6 in the rest of the world, the line raises the bar for what is quickly turning into a tired fashion trope.
+Unveiled on Sunday in Asia, and Friday in the rest of the world, the line is raising the bar for what is quickly turning into a threadbare fashion trope.
 (Out of ideas?
 Collaborate!)
-It also serves as a good-humored opener to a year otherwise shrouded in uncertainty.
+As well as serving as a good-humored opener to an otherwise uncertain year.

-Yes, we may be nervous about household spending and geopolitics and possibly even a resurgence of Covid, but take a moment to window shop at the uneven reinvention of the LV world of Ms. Kusama and you find it impossible not to smile.
+Yes, we can be nervous about household spending and geopolitics and maybe even a covid resurgence, but take a moment to window shop at Kusama’s uneven reimagining of the LV world and you’ll find it impossible not to smile.
 Better yet, it’s just a matter of dropping one out of two.
-The next batch of goodies featuring more of Ms. Kusamas’ signature work will arrive at the end of March, serving as a reminder that there are many interesting, entertaining and perhaps even exciting fashion developments that will shape our self-expression and our wardrobes in 2023.
+The next batch of goodies featuring more of her signature work arrives at the end of March, a reminder that there are plenty of interesting, entertaining and maybe even exciting fashion developments that will shape our self-expression and our wardrobes in 2023. .

 What else can you expect?

-The world’s style setters were shocked when Alessandro Michele, the designer who transformed Gucci from a gold-plated, python-skinned avatar of hardcore aspiration into a hodgepodge of emotion, product and identity, announced in November that he was stepping down.
+The world’s style designers were shocked when Alexander Michael, the designer who transformed Gucci from a gold-plated, python-skinned avatar of hardcore aspirations into a hodgepodge of emotions, products and identity, announced in November that he was stepping down.
 His departure leaves a huge void in a luxury megabrand, not to mention pop culture in general, and raises the question of what will happen next: more of the same or a dramatic about-face?
 Whoever lands on top will be partly responsible for resetting the mood of the industry.

-Speaking of highly influential new jobs: More than a year after Virgil Abloh’s death, Louis Vuitton has yet to name a new menswear designer, but it’s rumored that an appointment will be coming soon.
+Speaking of highly influential new jobs: More than a year after the death of Virgil Abloh, Louis Vuitton has yet to name a new menswear designer, but word is that a date is coming soon.
 But whether an LV or Gucci announcement will take place before the big debut of the upcoming season Daniel Lee at Burberry remains to be seen.
-Mr Lee is the very famous designer of Bottega Veneta who left that brand under a cloud at the end of 2021.
-Whether he can pull off the same turnaround for Britain’s biggest luxury house, and his own reputation, will be the test from London Fashion Week in February.
+Lee is the famous designer who left Bottega Veneta under a cloud at the end of 2021.
+If he can pull off the same turnaround for Britain’s biggest luxury house and his own reputation, it will be the test of London Fashion Week in February.

-When Phoebe Philo, aka the Greta Garbo of fashion, revealed in July 2021 that she would be returning to fashion with her own brand under her own name, there was boob grabbing and squeals from a female population. adult who had been trying to figure out what to wear since Ms. Philo left her post as creative director at Cline about five years ago.
+When Phoebe Philoaka the Greta Garbo of fashion, revealed in July 2021 that she would return to fashion with her own brand under her own name, there was a handful of breasts and shouts of joy by a grown female population who had tried to figure out what to wear since Philo left her position as creative director at Cline about five years ago.

 It’s impossible to ignore the fact that movies and streamers have become not just mega-watch events, but mega-fashion events as well, and costume designers are often as influential as any designer. of fashion.
 To that end, two premieres are almost guaranteed to leak into cupboards all over the place.